 When you hire an ad agency, you are buying the promise of hope, entering into a relationship that will either grow and blossom and be mutually beneficial, or it could end in a sloppy divorce or even devolve into something resembling a murder/suicide.
 What you are buying and what you’ll get largely depends on how well you know your institution, and how well the agency understands your problems and your markets.
 You are buying intuition and insight more than anything else.
-Marriages succeed when two people know each other’s faults and accept them, they grow, where they complement each other, they blossom when the synergy allows growth and builds value.
+Marriages succeed when two people know each other’s faults and accept them, they grow, when they complement each other, they blossom when the synergy allows growth and builds value.

 All that said, it’s about mutual understanding, respect and realistic expectations.